California: Economy

+Agriculture

 Agriculture is an important sector in California's economy.
+According to the U.S. Department of Agriculture, in 2011, the three largest California agricultural products by value were milk and cream, shelled almonds, and grapes.
 Farming-related sales more than quadrupled over the past three decades, from $7.3 billion in 1974 to nearly $31 billion in 2004.
-This increase has occurred despite a 15 percent decline in acreage devoted to farming during the period, and water supply suffering from chronic instability.
+This increase has occurred despite a 15% decline in acreage devoted to farming during the period, and water supply suffering from chronic instability.
 Factors contributing to the growth in sales-per-acre include more intensive use of active farmlands and technological improvements in crop production.
 In 2008, California's 81,500 farms and ranches generated $36.2 billion products revenue.
 In 2011, that number grew to $43.5 billion products revenue.
-The Agriculture sector accounts for two percent of the state's GDP and employs around three percent of its total workforce.
-According to the USDA in 2011, the three largest California agricultural products by value were milk and cream, shelled almonds, and grapes.
+The agriculture sector accounts for 2% of the state's GDP and employs around 3% of its total workforce.

+Income

-Per capita GDP in 2007 was $38,956, ranking eleventh in the nation.
+Per capita GDP in 2021 was $85,546, ranking fourth in the nation.
 Per capita income varies widely by geographic region and profession.
 The Central Valley is the most impoverished, with migrant farm workers making less than minimum wage.
-According to a 2005 report by the Congressional Research Service, the San Joaquin Valley was characterized as one of the most economically depressed regions in the United States, on par with the region of Appalachia.
+According to a 2005 report by the Congressional Research Service, the San Joaquin Valley was characterized as one of the most economically depressed regions in the U.S., on par with the region of Appalachia.

 Using the supplemental poverty measure, California has a poverty rate of 23.5%, the highest of any state in the country.
 However, using the official measure the poverty rate was only 13.3% as of 2017.
-Many coastal cities include some of the wealthiest per-capita areas in the United States.
-The high-technology sectors in Northern California, specifically Silicon Valley, in Santa Clara and San Mateo counties, have emerged from the economic downturn caused by the dot-com bust.
+Many coastal cities include some of the wealthiest per-capita areas in the U.S. The high-technology sectors in Northern California, specifically Silicon Valley, in Santa Clara and San Mateo counties, have emerged from the economic downturn caused by the dot-com bust.

 In 2019, there were 1,042,027 millionaire households in the state, more than any other state in the nation.
 In 2010, California residents were ranked first among the states with the best average credit score of 754.